Our Story:Failure, Friendship & Perseverance

 Jim Hogan & Tony Menard outside of VMAC during company's early years

-Tony and Jim renamed their company VMAC, an acronym for Vehicle Mounted Auxiliary Components, later renamed Vehicle Mounted Air Compressors.
+Tony and Jim renamed their company VMAC, an acronym for Vehicle Mounted Auxiliary Components, later adjusted to Vehicle Mounted Air Compressors.
 Business was good to them for a while.

 In 1990, Tony bought Jim out and moved the company to his hometown, Nanaimo, BC.
 But Nanaimo didn’t have the same manufacturing spirit as Kitchener, and VMAC inevitably hit hard times.
 The business was failing, Tony was struggling, and he had two sons and a daughter to provide for.
 Tony decided to shut VMAC down.